 Upper Cervical Chiropractic and Back Pain

 Before we discuss the benefits of upper cervical chiropractic care for back pain, we need to explain two things.
-First of all, we want to let you know the differences between upper cervical chiropractic and chiropractic in general because this is a unique subspecialty that is only performed by several thousand practitioners around the world.
+First of all, we want to let you know the differences between upper cervical chiropractic and chiropractic in general.
 Second, we need to explain what upper cervical chiropractic has to do with back pain because the practitioner isn’t going to be touching your back (more on that in a minute).
 So let’s get started.

 What Is Upper Cervical Chiropractic?